avaframe/AvaFrame/docs/moduleAna5Utils.rst

 The mean values of the flow variable are computed at cross profiles along the avalanche path for each time step and included in the **tt-diagram** as colored field.
-For this analysis, all available flow variables can be chosen, but the interpretation of the tt-diagram structures and the corresponding meaning of avalanche front changes comparing flow thickness or flow velocity.
+For this analysis, all available flow variables can be chosen, but the interpretation of the tt-diagram structures and the corresponding meaning of avalanche front may be different for flow thickness or flow velocity.

 Simulated Range-Time diagram
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The radar's field of view is determined using its location, a point in the direction of the field of
+view and the horizontal (azimuth) aperture angle of the antenna.
+The elevation or vertical aperture
-view and the aperture angle.
-The distance of every point in the simulation results to the radar
+angle is not yet included.
+The line-of-sight distance of every grid point in the simulation results
-location is computed.
-The simulation results which lie outside the radar's field of view are masked.
+to the radar location is computed.
+The simulation results which lie outside the radar's field of
+view are masked.
 The distance of the avalanche front with respect to the radar location is determined for a user
-defined threshold in the flow variable and the average values of range gates along the radar's line
+defined threshold in the flow variable and the average values of the result field for each
-of sight are computed from the result field.
+range gate along the radar's line of sight are computed.
 This data is plotted in a range-time diagram, where the black dots indicate the avalanche front,
-and the colored field indicates the mean values of the flow parameter for the range gates for each
+and the colored field indicates the mean values of the flow variable for the range gates at each
 time step.